digital-work-lab/open-source-project/02-git.md

 # Commits

-- A **commit** refers to a snapshot of the whole project directory, including the metadata and the tree (all files and non-empty directories)
+- A **commit** refers to a snapshot of the whole project directory, including the meta data and the tree (all files and non-empty directories)
 - Commits are created in a **sequence**, with every commit pointing to its parent commit(s)
 - Commits are identified by the **sha-1** fingerprint of their content, e.g., `98ca9`, `34ac2`, or `f30ab`
 - They are created by the **git commit** command